servomouse/OpenTask/readme.md

 Open Source: Transparent code ensures you know exactly how your data is handled.

 #### Key Features
-Live Time Tracking: Accurate to the second with a real-time "ticking" dashboard.

-Singletasking Mode: Automatically stops overlapping tasks to ensure focus and log accuracy.

-Intelligent Reporting: * Generates clean .txt reports with total hours, task descriptions, and manual notes.
+Intelligent Reporting: Generates clean .txt reports with task descriptions and manual notes.

 Smart calendar logic: Automatically detects if you need "Last Week" or "Current Week" based on today's date.